moneyeva/moneyeva-docs/docs/guides/creating-your-own.md

 ## 3. Publish

-When your Eva is complete and ready to share, click the **Right Arrow** button to preview it.
+When your Eva is complete and ready to share, click the **Right Arrow button :material-arrow-right:** to preview it.
 The system will validate your scenario to ensure all required fields are filled and that it’s ready for public use.

 ### Important Details